Bagpipe Society

-Well, it happened!
-We had an excellent event in Oxford, with – amazingly - well over 2500 visitors passing through the museum doors during the day, which was about 500 more than usual for the time of year.
-We are also getting reports back from around the world, ranging from a pipe band performance in an underground cavern in South Africa, to a party on an Athenian hill in Greece.
+In 2013 we had an excellent event in Pitt Rivers Museum in Oxford – amazingly – visitor numbers increased by 25% compared to normal attendance at that time of year.
+We also received reports back from around the world, ranging from a pipe band performance in an underground cavern in South Africa, to a party on an Athenian hill in Greece.
 The day was even celebrated in Nigeria, a country not often associated with piping.
-See our facebook page for updates and photos.
-Don’t forget to make your contributions if you were involved.

 Here is what we set out to do: